Internet 2007 Predictions

 2.3 Social Networks will become financially social

-From what I see and hear, facebook has the biggest potential to establish itself as the non-dating network with a global impact.
+From what I see and hear, Facebook has the biggest potential to establish itself as the non-dating network with a global impact.
 Personally, I believe that the biggest step they can take is to go multilingual, which is, one big development that is yet to come (see below).

-If Facebook manages to not sell and instead monetize intelligently and finds an innovative way of paying pack their users for quality contribution (and they certainly do have the right user base to expect quality contribution), they are going to be the Internet act of 2007.
+If Facebook manages to not sell and instead monetize intelligently and finds an innovative way of paying back their users for quality contribution (and they certainly do have the right user base to expect quality contribution), they are going to be the Internet act of 2007.

 MySpace and Orkut will continue to ferment into the ultimate dating platform, but there is not enough substance to reach an adult audience.
 Second life will gain a lot of steam during the first half of 2007 and then flatten down back to where it is right now.